marinov98/MarinMacs/emacs_config/README.md

 - If you just want to get it over with, simply copy my ```init.el``` and ```marinmacs.org```(or whatever you want to name your org file) the files should be created inside the ```.emacs.d``` folder which you can create.
 All the packages should install and configure automatically (power of use-package), **however** you would still have to install the servers for jedi(Python) and irony(C++) (instructions for that below)

 # Possible-Issues
-- After installing my config on a few different machines, I encountered some minor bugs, but they are easily fixed
+- After installing my config on a few different machines (Linux, MacOS, Ms-Windows), my config runs fine, but I have occasionally ran into small issues that can be quickly fixed.
-- They are rare but they still happen so here are some solutions to them
+- They are rare but they still happen so below are some solutions to them:
 ## Issue #1: Package cannot load
 - **Possible Solution** run ```M-x package-refresh-contents ``` , if that doesnt work and the package doesnt mean much to you, remove it from the config or look up the package to see if anything has changed, some packages get deleted over time or replaced or become native to emacs and do not to be specified in the config
 ## Issue #2 : (some word) is void